renlulu/ParseProject/Switcheo/project.md

 ---
+name: Switcheo
-name: Switcheodescription: A a decentralised exchange based in Singapore.
+description: A a decentralised exchange based in Singapore.
 ZilSwap was built in collaboration with Switcheo.
 logo: yes
 categories: DeFi
 status: Live